mrisen/inet-showcases/_docs/emulation/osudpVoip/index.md

 ## Conclusion

 It is not necessary to rewrite the simulated model into a suitable form for testing it in the real world.
-Using external interfaces, parts of the simulation can easily be extracted into the real operating environment.
+Using external interfaces, parts of a simulation can easily be extracted into the real operating environment.
 This feature of INET makes developing, simulating and testing much simpler.

 ## Further Information